Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 The best place to start is to do some online word searches.
 They would be both in Hebrew and Aramaic, פרשתה רוחות or in the Aramaic פרשתא רוחות.
 The search provided nothing of specific interest.

 Paul was a Messianic Jew from an orthodox background.
 His writings are full of Jewish tradition and thought.
 There may be a correlation between the reading or interpretation of scripture here when he refers to discerning of spirits, but it is not satisfying.
-The information thus far provided does not give enough Jewish background to make a strong case.
+Thus far, the information does not give enough Jewish background to make a strong case.

 Perhaps a more thorough definition can be found through Aristotle or other classical Greek writers.
 Church authorities have a well-known reputation for adapting classical Greek philosophy to Christian principles.
 However, on this occasion, they are very silent.